 #2.
 What about accessories, handbags, etc.?

-According to Caroline Rector’s capsule wardrobe philosophy, you don’t count scarves, jewelry, and other accessories in your capsule.
+According to C Rector’s capsule wardrobe philosophy, you don’t count scarves, jewelry, and other accessories in your capsule.
 They are what help you keep your minimalist wardrobe interesting, so you don’t really have to settle on a number, although “less is more” is her basic philosophy on everything.

 I went through my accessories using the Marie Kondo method of purging and sorting.
 Again, my personal situation is a bit different than most.
 I’m a Stella & Dot stylist, and it doesn’t behoove me to keep a ton of our discontinued jewelry around because I can’t sell it.
 I keep my favorites, of course, but I have to make room every so often for the new jewelry I add to my inventory.
 I gave a few pieces to a friend, and the rest I put in my donation bags for the thrift store.